-- $SLDR_m > -20 dB$: columnar crystals.

-- $SLDR_m < -28$ dB and $Z{e,m} < -18$ dBZ and $MDV_m > -0.6$ m s-1: cloud liquid water droplets. - SLDR_m < -25 dB and not classified as cloud liquid water: disk-like particle, a category which may include planar crystals (pristine or rimed) or large droplets. - Secondary mode not classified in the prior categories: other.
+- $SLDR_m > -20 \text{ dB}$: columnar crystals. - SLDR $m$ < -28 dB and $Z{e,m}$ < -18 dBZ and MDV $m$ > -0.6 m s $^{-1}$: cloud liquid water droplets. - SLDR_m < -25 dB and not classified as cloud liquid water: disk-like particle, a category which may include planar crystals (pristine or rimed) or large droplets. - Secondary mode not classified in the prior categories: other.
 This may include, for instance, aggregates or other rimed particles.

 The threshold values were chosen based on the literature (e.g., for SLDR: Oue et al., 2018; Luke et al., 2021, for Z_e : Kogan et al., 2005, for MDV: Li and Moisseev, 2019; von Terzi et al., 2022) after adjustments based on a few individual spectra from our case study.
 In particular, for Doppler velocity, using a stricter threshold led to discarding some profiles that were affected by radial air motion (e.g., downdrafts).
 The SLDR threshold used to detect columnar crystals is also rather low compared to studies where values up to -16 dB are sometimes used (Oue et al., 2018); this choice was made to improve the spatial consistency of the detection.
 Note that possible attenuation of W-band reflectivity caused for instance by liquid water cloud layers may affect minimally the output of this classification, in the identification of cloud liquid droplets vs. disk-like particles.
-However, the results of the classification show overall little sensitivity to the selected threshold values: only the exact spatial altitude and temporal extent of the regions identified as containing one type of particles are affected by these thresholds, but not per se the existence of these regions, their general behavior, or their approximate location.
-We underline that this classification method only allows to label the particle type which is dominant in the radar signature: in some cases, distinct particle habits may coexist that do not result in distinct Doppler modes because of their similar fall velocities or because of turbulent broadening; the labeling routine will then be sensitive to the dominant particle type (e.g., cloud droplets may not be identified even if they are present).
+However, the results of the classification show overall little sensitivity to the selected threshold values: only the exact spatial and temporal extent of the regions identified as containing one type of particles are affected by these thresholds, but not per se the existence of these regions, their general behavior, or their approximate location.

 Figure 1 shows an example of secondary mode labeling where two main categories are identified: columnar crystals and cloud liquid droplets.
 This time step was chosen as it corresponds to an overpass of the aircraft above the ground site and offers the opportunity to validate the proposed classification.
-In general, Note that a single spectrogram should not be interpreted as does not reflect the trajectory or history of a particle population: the particles in the lower layers do not necessarily originate from the upper layers, and this can be misleading in heterogeneous or non-stationary systems.
+In general, a single spectrogram should not be interpreted as the trajectory or history of a particle population: the particles in the lower layers do not necessarily originate from the upper layers, and this can be misleading in heterogeneous or non-stationary systems.
 In periods with reasonable temporal homogeneity as is the case here, however, one can still look for signatures of processes in Doppler spectrograms.
 Alternatively, fall streak tracking can be implemented (e.g., Kalesse et al., 2016; Pfitzenmaier et al., 2017).
 This method can also have shortcomings as it relies on wind profiles estimated from model data or interpolated radiosoundings; it also requires to neglect directional wind shear, which, in this case study, seemed an overly strong assumption (with the presence of at least one layer of significant directional shear, not shown).
-This is discussed in more detail in Sect.
-5.1.